openmovementproject/openmovement/Docs/ax3/ax3-technical.md

 ## Communication Protocol

+*Note:* A software API exists that can be used to create your own software to communicate with the AX devices: [AX libOMAPI](https://github.com/digitalinteraction/libomapi/)

 Commands and responses are all in plain, 7-bit ASCII text and delimited with *CR*/*LF* (`\r\n`) line endings.
 The sections below use the following conventions: